 Prior to the first teaching week of Semester 1, students attend an induction programme.
-New students will be given a general introduction to University life and the University's principal support services and general information about the INTO Newcastle University Centre and their programme, as described in the Programme Handbook.
-New students will be given detailed programme information and the timetable of lectures, seminars, tutorials and study clinics.
-The International Office offers an additional induction programme for overseas students.
+New students will be given a general introduction to University life and the University's principal support services and general information about the Newcastle University International Study Centre and their programme, as described in the Student Handbook (available on Canvas).
+New students will be given